sharonjr/rapid-prototyping-with-streamlit/M1/L3/Lab3/README.md

 # M1 L3 Lab 3

-In this lab, we'll build a simple Gen AI app using LLM models from Snowflake Cortex.
+In this lab, we'll build the dashboard app of the Avalanche customer review data.

-We'll start off with a simple app with as minimal number of lines.
-Next, we'll expand the app with additional features in our iterations as also reflected in the in-line commented code.

 ## Creating this Streamlit App in Snowflake